In: Blog

 Key Products and Services

-The exemption applies to several products and services important for farming.
-You can include seeds, fertilizers, and livestock as key items for your production.
-Equipment such as tractors and combines also qualifies if they are mostly used on the farm.
-For services, any that are directly linked to farm work, like equipment repair, are tax-exempt.
-Knowing these details helps you save money and follow Ontario’s tax rules.
+The exemption covers several important products and services for farming.
+This includes seeds, fertilizers, and livestock that are essential for your production.
+Equipment such as tractors and combines can also be included if they are mostly used on the farm.
+For services, those that connect directly to farm work, like equipment repair, do not have taxes.
+Understanding this information can help you save money and follow Ontario’s tax rules.

 Ontario Sales Tax Exemption for Agriculture Guide Designer 1